-Freezing marijuana to preserve it is another urban myth.
+Freezing cannabis to preserve it is another urban myth.
 Freezing does just what the word implies but with negative results when it comes to pot.

 When trichomes are frozen, they tend to break off and fall away with each handling, essentially reducing the potency of your bud over time while drying it out.
 There is also the possibility of mold when the pot sweats from being frozen and then thawed.

 Bottom line: avoid freezing.
 Another trick to keeping your product fresh is don’t break up the buds until you're ready to use them.
 They naturally remain fresher longer when left intact.

 Proper humidity is paramount when you’re serious about keeping your herb fresh.

 Humidors are an excellent way to maintain proper humidity levels.
 Not all humidors, however, are created equal.
 Humidors designed for tobacco aren’t recommended for cannabis, as the humidity level best suited for tobacco is different from weed.